 Kelly McGonigal, psychologist, Stanford University educator and author of one of my all-time favourite books, The Upside of Stress, shared in a course I took that “acceptance transforms the inner experience.”
 Acceptance of what is diverts energy from raging against or resisting to looking for the next right step I can take.
 I give myself permission to love myself exactly where and how I am and to tell the truth about it all.

 The limitations or boundaries in my life around my ability to work invite me to be resourceful and to use my time wisely.
 As a highly sensitive, introverted and anxious person who has lived with chronic pain and autoimmunity most of my life, I’ve built a slow business that allows me to work from home, affords the flexibility to put my health and family first and to do work that brings me pleasure, engagement, and meaning (three routes to happiness!).

-Honouring my wiring and limitations also includes mindful awareness of what stress feels like in my body and engaging my senses to regulate my nervous system – the warmth of sun on my face, inhaling favourite scents, savouring food, enjoying healthy touch and fun textures, listening to the wind roaring through the trees or to the bluejays fighting over peanuts in my back yard.
+Honouring my wiring and limitations also includes mindful awareness of what stress feels like in my body and engaging my senses to regulate my nervous system – the warmth of the sun on my face, inhaling favourite scents, savoring food, enjoying healthy touch and fun textures, listening to the wind roaring through the trees or to the Blue Jays fighting over peanuts in my back yard.
 The reality of my life in this season is that I’m doing less but paying attention more.

 There are many more examples I’d wanted to explore but I’ve maxed out my resources for today and will let this be enough.
 I invite you to share a key takeaway in the comments or perhaps an experience of choosing to shift from judgement into curiosity when facing some kind of constraint in your life and how that opened you up to new creative solutions or unexpected possibilities.